Maurice Bavaud: Legacy

 Bavaud's father Alfred attempted to rehabilitate his son's name and reputation, resulting in a court decision on December 12, 1955 reverting the death sentence but posthumously condemning Bavaud to a five-year sentence, arguing that Hitler's life was protected by law just as any other life.
 A second verdict of 1956 reverted the prison sentence and Germany paid Bavaud's family the sum of CHF 40,000 in reparation.

 In 1976, German playwright Rolf Hochhuth celebrated Bavaud as a "new William Tell", while in 1980 historian Klaus Urner relativized Hochhuth's heroic picture, analyzing psychological aspects of Bavaud's motivation.
 In 1989 and again in 1998, the Swiss Federal Council admitted that the Swiss authorities did not make a sufficient effort to save Bavaud.
 Finally, in 2008, the Swiss government honored the life and effort of Bavaud.

 In 2011, a small monument in his honor was erected in Hauterive near Neuchâtel.

 In popular media

-Thomas Hürlimann's play "Der Gesandte" explores the homecoming of the Swiss Ambassador Hans Frölicher after the fall of the Nazi regime.
+Thomas Hürlimann's play Der Gesandte (1991) explores the homecoming of the Swiss Ambassador Hans Frölicher after the fall of the Nazi regime.
 It romanticises him being haunted by the thought of his betrayal of Maurice Bavaud.
-This play was turned into a movie by Laurent Nègre in 2023 entitled A Forgotten Man.
+The play was filmed by Laurent Nègre in 2023 as A Forgotten Man.